TikTok Lawsuit for Teenage Harm

 TikTok’s failure to protect its young users from the harms associated with using the platform has led to several lawsuits against the company.
 The Social Media Victims Law Center has been helping young people file lawsuits against TikTok for teen harm.

-Recent Harm Lawsuits Against TikTok
+Harm Lawsuits SMVLC Has Filed Against TikTok

 Our firm has continued to fight for the rights of children and young adults who have been impacted by TikTok.
 We have filed several lawsuits against the company for the harm it has caused its users as a result of the companies negligence to create a safe platform: